poe-cat/DuckyDuck/README.md

 </p>

-### General Info
+## General Info

+This program is designed to solve the "Duck Backpack Problem"... or the backpack problem which is well-known optimization problem in computer science and mathematics.
+We have a backpack that can hold a certain maximum weight, and we want to fill it with a selection of items that maximize their total value without exceeding the maximum weight capacity.
-This program is designed to solve the "Duck Problem", a dynamic programming problem where you have to choose the maximum score possible from a set of ducks that each have a weight and a score.
+So, generally speaking, we have to choose the maximum score possible from a set of ducks that each have a weight and a score.

-### Technologies
+## Technologies

 -   Java 17
 -   JUnit5 for testing
 -   Maven for building and managing dependencies (version 3.8.6)

-### Setup
+## Setup

 To run this program, you need to have the Java Development Kit (JDK) installed on your computer.
 If you don't have it, you can download it from the official Oracle website.

-### Running the Application Locally
+## Running the Application Locally

 Open a terminal or command prompt and navigate to the directory where you saved the Main.java file.
 Compile the program by typing ```javac Main.java``` and pressing Enter.